Grandparent Rights in Ohio | Know Your Rights

 - The extent you have assumed parenting functions for your grandchildren

 The first step a grandparent should take is to contact an experienced Ohio grandparent rights attorney to discuss legal options for obtaining visitation or custody.
-Grandparent rights, even in Ohio, is still a complex legal issues that requires an experienced attorney to handle.
+Grandparent rights, even in Ohio, is still a complex legal issue that requires an experienced attorney to handle.